 TREE REMOVAL AND BRUSH CLEANUP SCHEDULE

-Our chief responsibility as an electric cooperative is to provide reliable and safe power, and trees are a major hazard to our infrastructure.
-As a result, we proactively remove trees and brush within our rights-of-way, which is a 15-foot strip of land on either side of our high-voltage and primary power lines.
-Doing so reduces the length and number outages and helps our linemen more efficiently identify and repair damage when needed.
+Our chief responsibility as an electric cooperative is to provide reliable and safe power, and trees present a major hazard to our electric lines.
+As a result, we proactively remove trees and brush within 15 feet of our power lines.
+This has been proven to significantly reduce the amount of time our customers spend without power, and it helps our linemen more efficiently identify and repair damage when needed.

 You can learn more about the importance of tree trimming and vegetation management from the Federal Energy Regulatory Commission.

-Here are the areas where we plan to clear our rights-of-way in 2022:
+Here are the townships where we plan to clear our rights-of-way in 2023:

 We also employ a long-term spraying strategy to manage continued regrowth.
 It effectively controls tall-growing trees and bushes while promoting low-growing plants that are beneficial to wildlife.
 We will spray in the following townships:

 Southwest Michigan and Indiana: Calvin, Newberg, Penn, North Porter, Constantine, Fabius, Decatur, Hamilton, Keeler, Pipestone, LaGrange, Pokagon, Silver Creek, Volinia, Wayne, Prairie Ronde, Van Buren Porter, Marcellus, Flowerfield, Howard, Jefferson, Ontwa, South Porter, Mottville, White Pigeon, Washington, York, Bangor, Covert, Hartford, Lawrence, Coloma, Watervliet, Bainbridge, Antwerp, Arlington, Bloomingdale, Waverly